-Guidelines Maximum Number of Directorships in other companies Executive Director A director shall exercise due discretion in accepting and h Non-Executive Director directorships outside of Ayala Land, Inc. A director may hold any number of directorships outside of the Company provided that director's opinion, these other positions do not detract from director's capacity to diligently perform his duties as a director Corporation.
+Guidelines Maximum Number of Directorships in other companies Executive Director A director shall exercise due discretion in accepting and holding Non-Executive Director directorships outside of Ayala Land, Inc. A director may hold a number of directorships outside of the Company provided that in the director's opinion, these other positions do not detract from the director's capacity to diligently perform his duties as a director of the Corporation.